Cooler Temps, Rain Chances Expected During The Week

-While a very slim chance for a shower remains Sunday evening across extreme southern Kansas, the next higher probability for most of Oklahoma arrives by the early and middle part of next week.
+The next higher probability for storms in most of Oklahoma arrives by the early and middle part of next week.

-The upper air flow remains from the northwest today and tomorrow but will become zonal for the rest of the weekend.
-A minor disturbance will scoot across southern Kansas Sunday into Monday, but with very little impact.
-We'll continue to mention a low chance for a spotty shower in southern Kansas Sunday night, but the probability remains extremely low.

 Early next week, the upper air flow becomes from the Southwest as a strong upper-level system digs southward across Southern California.
 Hurricane Norma across the Pacific will weaken as it moves inland and become a remnant across central Mexico.
 This remnant, and some associated moisture, is expected to be drawn into the upper air flow early next week and could provide shower and storm opportunities as early as Tuesday across part of our area.